cu-mkp/making-knowing-edition/README.md

 ----------
 Now, you are ready to process some data!

-1. Run `scripts/asset_server.js local` to populate the folios, search, glossary, and comments.
+1. Run `scripts/asset_server.js local` to populate the folios, search, glossary, content pages, and comments.

 2. Run `scripts/lizard.js` to see a help message that details the various functions of this script.
 Lizard does the processing of research essays from Google Drive.